Frequently Asked Questions - Students

 - Online classes with set meeting times.
 In this setup, days and times will be posted in the course registration system and will appear on your schedule.
 Your instructor will tell you how to join the virtual meetings.
 Attendance and participation in these virtual sessions is important and required.

 - Online classes with no set meeting times.
 These courses do not require virtual sessions with the instructor.
 This option is the most flexible, as you can complete coursework within deadlines based on your schedule and availability.

 - Online classes with some on-site components.
 These courses take place primarily online but require some on-campus sessions in order to use specialized equipment or lab facilities.
 Your instructor will schedule on-campus sessions as appropriate.

 Registration is open for Tri-C’s Fall 2020 semester.
 Classes begin Aug.
-24. Visit tri-c.edu or call the Enrollment Center at 216-987-6000 for more information.
-More details on the continued phased reopening of College campuses and sites will be made available later this summer.
+24 and Sept.
+8. Visit tri-c.edu or call the Enrollment Center at 216-987-6000 for more information.
 Adjustments may be made if deemed appropriate by public health officials.